MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     while (mapping) {
         await sleep(500);
     }
-    // Print a message to the console indicating the mapping process has stopped and the map is being obtained. console.log("3 - Mapping has stopped, obtaining map");
+    // Print a message to that mapping has stopped
+    // and the map is being obtained. console.log("3 - Mapping has stopped, obtaining map");
 }
 ```